tvdboom/ATOM/docs_sources/api/data_cleaning/cleaner.md

   * Remove categorical columns with maximal cardinality.
   * Remove columns with minimum cardinality.
   * Remove rows with missing values in the target column.
-  * Label-encode the target column.
+  * Encode the target column.

 This class can be accessed from `atom` through the [clean](../../ATOM/atomclassifier/#clean) method.
 Read more in the [user guide](../../../user_guide/#standard-data-cleaning).